-My name is Faye Sparkes and I run Sparkes Canine Massage.
+My name is Faye Sparkes and I run Sparkes Animal Therapies.

 I am a fully qualified sports canine massager with TCAP and IAAT.
-I massage dogs in their own environment so they are more relaxed.
-My aim is to help as many dogs lead a happy and full life 🐶
+My aim is to help as many dogs lead a happy and full life.

-If you feel like your dog would benifit from a massage, please feel free to contact me.
+If you feel like your dog would benefit from a massage, please feel free to contact me.

 My Internation Association of Animal Therapists (IAAT) number is 1641